derrado/fend-website_optimization/WHATIDID.md

 ## HTML
 * Changed the img sources to the new and location (img/)
+* Inlined the minified normal css
-* Added media to stylesheets reference
+* Added media print to specific print stylesheet
 * Moved Javascript to the end of the body tag
 * Set loading of http://www.google-analytics.com/analytics.js to async